Excitations in the Higher Lattice Gauge Theory Model for Topological Phases I: Overview: Introduction

-In addition to closed paths, we have closed surfaces, with their own gauge-invariants.
-In this case, the gauge invariant assigned to a closed surface is simply the group label (2-gauge label) assigned to that closed surface, which may be obtained by using the rules for composing surfaces if that closed surface is comprised of multiple plaquettes.
-The 2-gauge label for a closed surface, which we call the 2-flux of that surface, is only changed within certain equivalence classes by the gauge transforms \cite{Bullivant2017}.
+In addition to closed paths, closed surfaces have their own gauge-invariants.
+The gauge invariant assigned to a closed surface can be found from the group label (2-gauge label) assigned to that closed surface, which may be obtained by using the rules for composing surfaces if that closed surface is comprised of multiple plaquettes.
+This label, which we call the 2-flux of that surface, is only changed within certain equivalence classes by the gauge transforms \cite{Bullivant2017} (as long as the constituent plaquettes satisfy fake-flatness).
 Again, the identity element is in a class on its own, so that trivial 2-flux is preserved by the transforms \cite{Bullivant2017}.
-An important thing to note is that this is only strictly true when the system satisfies certain additional constraints \cite{Bullivant2017}, which we will discuss in Section \ref{Section_Special_Cases}.

 In the same way that the 1-flux on a closed loop determines the result of a process where we move a charge around the loop, the 2-flux of a closed surface corresponds to a transport process.
 For a sphere at least, we can measure this 2-flux by nucleating a small loop at the base-point of that surface, before passing it over the surface and then contracting it again, as indicated in Figure \ref{surfaceholonomy1}.
 This reflects the fact that a spherical closed surface (which can be built from a series of open surfaces) can have empty source and target, and so can represent a transport process where we nucleate the loop at the start and collapse it at the end.
 For a surface such as a torus, with non-contractible cycles, the corresponding transport process may not involve nucleation and collapse.